tschf/oracle-db-book/SQL/functions/instr.md

 * instr2 - searches using unicode USC-4 code points
 * instr4 - searches using unicode USC-4 code points

 The function accepts at minimum two parameters, being the string you want to search and the string to search for.
-The other (two) optional parameters are the position to start from, and the occurance you would like to find.
+The other (two) optional parameters are the position to start from, and the occurrence you would like to find.

 ```sql
 with search_str as (